 The giant then kept silent for a while.
 He then called out the names of 5 of Flosi’s men, which were the sons of Sigfús.
 He then called out another 5 names, Lambi, Móðólfur and Glúmur.
 And he called the names of another 3 men.
 Last of the names were Gunnar Lambason and Kolur Þorsteinsson.
 The giant then walked towards Flosi and Flosi asked him what was new and what was his name.
 The giant told Flosi that his name were Járngrímur.
 Flosi analysed the dream and believed that all these men, whose names were called out by the giant, were going to be killed.

-I may have the wrong photo, but I like leaning about the legends.
+I may have the wrong photo, but I like learning about the legends.

-I was looking at the farm house in the photo below and was wondering who possible could have lived on such a beautiful property and so isolated.
+I was looking at the farm-house in the photo below and was wondering who possibly could have lived on such a beautiful property and so isolated.

 It is hard to see in the above photo, but I noticed that there were turf houses on the farm.
 Elaine stopped the camper on a spot on the side the road where another car was parked.
 The sign said that the place was private, but we saw two other people walking beyond the fence on the road up to the farm.
 So we started up the hill, crossed the cattle crossing.

 The land is in front of an amazing rock and several waterfalls on the property.

 This is a photo of the main house.
 The waterfalls are in the cliffs behind the house.